Get

 However, not all raw animal bones are appropriate for your dog.
 First, you must find a bone about the size of your dog’s head.
 Anything smaller can be swallowed and become lodged in their throat, causing them to choke.

 Similarly, you should never give your dog cooked bones.
 Cooked bones can splinter, and your dog could become injured if the splinters are swallowed.
-If giving your dog raw animal bones intimidates you, you can offer them a chew toy instead.
+If giving your dog raw animal bones intimidates you, consider offering them a chew toy instead.
 Talk to a veterinarian for recommendations on which raw bones are best for your particular pup.

 💛 🐶 Speak To a Vet Online From the Comfort of Your Couch!